edHelper.com

 3 "What was the disagreement between your families about?"
 Pope asked Joe.

-5 "I can understand why that would lead to hard feelings, but not to murder," said Pope thoughtfully.
-"There had to be some kind of reason for killing him."
+5 "I can understand why that would lead to hard feelings but not to murder," said Pope thoughtfully.
+"There had to be some reason for killing him."
 He turned to Eben.
 "How did you come to be involved in all of this, Tull?"

 6 "I was minding my own business, working in the field just up yonder.
 When I started plowing this year, I had a lot of trouble with stones.
-I'd just cleared the trees right along there last fall.
-I'd started putting them in heaps at the edge of the field.
-Today, I started loading them into the stone boat I made.
-I like to have a pile of rocks near the buildings to use for foundation work when I am ready to build."
+I'd just cleared the trees off that field last fall.
+I'd started putting the stones in heaps at the edge of the field.
+Today, I started loading them into the wagon.
+I will use some rocks for foundations to build my chicken house and smoke house."

-9 Pope nodded absently.
-There was plenty of opportunity to find a suitable weapon here, but no way to prove who had used it, even if it was found.
-The river rocks were all so rounded and smooth.
+7 Pope nodded absently.
+There was plenty of opportunity to find a suitable weapon here, but no way to prove who had used it even if it was found.
+The river rocks were all rounded and smooth.
 His eyes fixed on an oblong rock.
 The edges were rough.
 It was about the size of a child's head and looked out of place.

 For the complete story with questions: click here for printable